RubyLichtenstein/Domain-Layer-Modeling/README.md

 #### RxError

-What is missing in rx error system
+How I want to improve Rx error system

 1. Separation between expected and unexpected errors
-2. Pattern matching for error state with sealed classes
+2. Pattern matching for error state with kotlin sealed classes.
 3. I want the stream to stop only on unexpected and fatal errors, not in expected error

 The solution is Either stream Observable<Either<Error, Data>> and Error is sealed class
 The regular on error is for unexpected errors only

 Some handy

-Example
+##Example

 ###Creating use case
 ```kotlin